LucHermitte/NamedParameter/Readme.md

 (gcc and clang support this as a non standard extension).
 [Tests are passing with g++4.9+ and clang 3.6+](https://travis-ci.org/LucHermitte/NamedParameter).

-In a few words, this header only library permits to write:
+In a few words, this header only-library permits to write:

 ```c++
 // service